ykim362/mkl-dnn/doc/mainpage.md

 open source performance library for Deep Learning (DL) applications intended for acceleration of DL frameworks on Intel(R) architecture.
-Intel MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) with C and C++ interfaces.
+Intel MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) and recurrent neural networks (RNN) with C and C++ interfaces.
 This project is created to help DL community innovate on Intel(R) processors.

 The library supports the most commonly used primitives necessary to accelerate bleeding edge image recognition topologies, including Cifar*, AlexNet*, VGG*, GoogleNet* and ResNet*.
 The primitives include convolution, inner product, pooling, normalization, and activation primitives with support for inference operation.
+In addition, this release support commonly used primitives necessary to accelerate recurrent neural network architectures, by far including LSTM.
 This release includes the following classes of functions:

 * Convolution: direct batched convolution